San Giacomo Maggiore

 The facing last chapel before the ambulatory, on the north side, has a very Mannerist (in colour and vigour) Martyrdom of Saint Catherine by Tiburzio Passarotti (1577), and in the chapel to its left is a Virgin in Glory with Saint Nicholas and the Three Daughters by Bartolomeo Cesi.

 The sequence of highlights in the ambulatory chapels begin, from the right, in the second chapel with its fine polyptych by Paolo Veneziano, dating from c.1350, commissioned by a private patron as the high altarpiece.
 It has 21 panels painted in tempera, of varying sizes, featuring Saints Martin and George on horseback, top right and top left, and three scenes from the life of Saint Nicholas of Tolentino in the predella's centre, below a cross-shaped reliquary space where there may once have been another painting.
-The damaged detached frescoes in here of the Life of Saint Mary of Egypt by Cristoforo da Bologna also date from the late 14th century.
+The damaged detached frescoes in here (and on the wall of the ambulatory behind you, to the right) of the Life of Saint Mary of Egypt by Cristoforo da Bologna also date from the late 14th century.
 In the third chapel (see photo left) is a Crucifix signed and dated 1370 by Simone dei Crocifissi, commissioned by a private patron for the tramezzo.
-There's a studio of Guercini Saint Jerome in this chapel too, as well as another polyptych, of The Coronation of the Virgin with Saints, by Jacopo di Paolo, painted around the same time as his high altarpiece.
+There's a studio of Guercini Saint Jerome behind the altar in this chapel too, as well as another polyptych, of The Coronation of the Virgin with Saints, by Jacopo di Paolo, painted around the same time as his high altarpiece.
+(The latter was not to be seen in May 2024 but was still mentioned on the sign.)

 The Bentivoglio Chapel